modip-org/spec/format_spec.md

 ##### `name`

 There is no restriction on what this value can be.
-However, it is RECOMMEND that this be the name of the file.
+However, it is RECOMMENDED that this be the name of the file.
 Launchers and other automation tools MAY ignore the value.
 This value CAN be shown to users.

+#### `summary`

+A short label for the file.
+This is optional.
+If the purpose of the file is not obvious from the name and rel, this may help the user understand it.
+E.g. "obfuscated source code".
+If present, it should be displayed after the filename in the file list.
+Inline formatted text can be used.

 ##### `sha256`